v2dev/objective-c-style-guide/README.md

 ## Singletons

-Singleton objects should use a thread-safe pattern for creating their shared instance.
+Singleton objects should usually be avoided.
+When a singleton pattern must be used, use a thread-safe pattern for creating their shared instance.
 ```objc
 + (instancetype)sharedInstance {
   static id sharedInstance = nil;